FCH2RAIL project:

 The energy supply system is to be designed in such a way that power and range can be expanded based on a modular principle: The number of fuel cell and battery modules influences the drive power, the number of hydrogen tanks determines the range on non-electrified lines.
 This way, the drive unit can be designed for use in both passenger and freight transport.
 This design also makes it possible to produce the required components in greater numbers and thus more cost-effectively.

-Put on track: Functional tests with converted commuter train
+Functional tests with converted commuter train

 Which railway lines are suitable for trial runs in Spain and Portugal?
 And what are the environmental impacts of such a system, from its production, to its use, up to its disposal?
 To answer these question in a test under real conditions, it is planned to convert a CIVIA electric commuter train from the Spanish manufacturer CAF and to integrate a fuel cell hybrid power pack.
 The Spanish state railway company Renfe Operadora is providing the train.
 The central components are fuel cell systems from Toyota Motor Europe (TME).
 Initial functional tests and trial runs for approval are to take place on Spanish and Portuguese tracks with the support of the infrastructure managers Administrador de Infrastructuras Ferroviarias (ADIF) and Infraestruturas de Portugal (IP).
 The Spanish hydrogen research centre Centro National de Hidrogeno (CNH2) has been entrusted with the construction of a hydrogen fuelling station to refuel the prototype.